wilson-gramer-blog/wilson-gramer-blog.github.io/posts/2019-02-20-recreating-the-ios-12-2-wallet-table-view.md

 postDate: February 2, 2019
 ---

+**UPDATE:** This feature is now built-in starting with iOS 13 via the `insetGrouped` table view style!

+---

 The Wallet app was redesigned in iOS 12.2 with a fresher, more rounded look.
 This is most prominent in the table views scattered throughout the app — sections are rounded at the edges, similar how a detail table view looks on iPad.
 It looks really good everywhere, though, so let’s try to recreate it!

 (TL;DR: [Here’s the code.](https://gist.github.com/Wilsonator5000/67e1dd18cda7ab46d507a165d6d1bc42))